We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 - 31.08% of all internet requests come from bots.
 Bots keep HTTP/1.x alive more than any legacy CMS

 Before I get into the numbers, a quick note on where I'm coming from.
 I spent five years at Google on the Search team working on crawling and indexing infrastructure.
 Running a crawler at scale teaches you quickly that the HTTP version on the wire is rarely the HTTP version you would choose if you got to redesign things.
-I now run engineering at TechnologyChecker from Edinburgh, where our detection systems fingerprint the HTTP, TLS, and server technology of over 50 million domains every month.
-When I look at Cloudflare Radar's Q1 2026 data, I'm reading it against a decade of my own operational experience with what actually happens inside crawlers, CDNs, and API gateways.
+I now run engineering at TechnologyChecker from Edinburgh, where our detection systems fingerprint the HTTP, TLS, and server technology of 29.9 million active domains every month.
+When I look at Cloudflare Radar's Q1 2026 data — now extended through full-month May — I'm reading it against a decade of my own operational experience with what actually happens inside crawlers, CDNs, and API gateways.

 The data tells a more complicated story than the one you'll read in most 2026 protocol adoption posts.
 HTTP/2 is winning the consolidation fight.
 HTTP/3 has plateaued, and the reason is measurable, not vibes-based.
 HTTP/1.x is sticky for reasons that have nothing to do with lazy sysadmins.
 Cloudflare's own documentation frames HTTP/3 as the future, and the RFC 9114 specification has been stable since 2022.
 But stable specs don't automatically translate to traffic, and nothing in the actual Q1 2026 measurements suggests HTTP/3 is on an accelerating curve.